bmlanguage/bml/documentation.md

 *   **First Class Code Blocks:** Code blocks can be passed as function parameters for improved code composability.
 *   **Implicit Return Type for Single Expression Functions:** Single-expression functions can omit return type, inferred from the expression.
 *   **Type attributes:** Type attributes can be defined using `#` as a prefix.
 *   **Implicit scoped pointers:** If the compiler can determine that a pointer variable cannot escape the lexical scope, the `scoped` attribute can be omitted.
 *  **Implicit `this` Parameter:** The `this` parameter is automatically added to struct and union method declarations.
+*  **Explicit Member Access:** Members of structs or unions can be explicitly accessed using the `@` operator if there is a name collision.
 *   **Explicit Control and Developer Responsibility:** BML puts control in the hands of the developer.
 While providing high-level abstraction, BML gives explicit control over low-level aspects.
 The programmer is responsible for correct feature usage, optimal performance, and safety.
 Users are responsible for selecting correct CAMs and error handling.
 The compiler and CAMs attempt to report errors whenever possible.

 **BML is *not* intended to be:**